 Train before trails

 Does your dog have a solid “leave it” cue?
 This is a command to ask your dog to leave whatever they are showing interest in and can be invaluable for dogs who love to sniff under rocks and bushes or dogs who love to chase (and often ingest) insects and other animals.
 In our next article, I’ll go over how to train this and other important tricks for every type of adventure.
 What about Snake Aversion Training?
 This type of training is only performed by a professional.
 This training takes around 30 minutes or less and a retest is recommended each year.
 Depending on where you will be taking your dog and which activities you are doing, this may be worth considering.
 Talk to your vet about the pros and cons of Snake Aversion Training.
-Jack Russels, Dachshunds and other prey driven breeds sometimes show more aggression and interest in rattlesnakes after the training, so it’s important to talk to your vet to make sure it’s the right choice for you and your pet.
+Jack Russels, Dachshunds, and other prey-driven breeds sometimes show more aggression and interest in rattlesnakes after the training, so it’s important to talk to your vet to make sure it’s the right choice for you and your pet.
 I hope you learned a new way to help keep your dog safe and happy!
 Don’t forget the water and keep your pet cool and hydrated while hiking this summer.
-Let us know in comments your thoughts, or other tips and tricks you’d like us to feature in our next post.
+Let us know in the comments your thoughts or other tips and tricks you’d like us to feature in our next post.

 About the Author: Maggie is the General Manager of the Hite Outpost and Adventure Center.
 Before the move to Hite, Utah she was a certified professional dog trainer with the CCPDT and an FSDS service dog trainer and evaluator for over 15 years.
 When she isn’t managing the store, she’s out on the trails with her two sighthounds, Bob and Ralph.
 Feel free to stop into the Hite Outpost store for more dog advice, or email us at email@example.com.